mihaelaaa-23/DSL_laboratory_works/5_ChomskyNormalForm/REPORT_5.md

 ```
 ---

-## Conclusion
+### Conclusion

-In this lab, I implemented a class-based approach for transforming a context-free grammar into Chomsky Normal Form.
-Each step was modularized for clarity and testability.
-The final solution is capable of handling arbitrary grammars, not just a fixed example.
-The implementation passed all unit tests, validating its correctness.
-Although further improvements are possible, the current structure provides a strong base for extending CNF-related features.
+In this lab, I developed a class-based system for transforming any context-free grammar into its equivalent Chomsky
+Normal Form (CNF).
+Each transformation step — including the elimination of epsilon-productions, renaming rules,
+inaccessible symbols, and non-productive symbols — was implemented as a separate method to ensure modularity, clarity,
+and ease of testing.
+The final conversion to CNF ensures that all grammar rules follow the strict form required, using
+helper non-terminals when necessary.
+My implementation was designed to handle arbitrary grammars, not just predefined
+examples, making it more flexible and reusable for future use cases.
+All unit tests passed successfully, which confirms
+the correctness and reliability of the transformations.
+The logic is easy to follow and can be extended further if
+needed — for example, to support more advanced parsing tools or grammar visualizations.
+Overall, the structure I built
+provides a strong foundation for working with grammars and CNF in a more complex compiler or language processing project.

 ---